 As I am staying at the Now hotel on Jomtien beach, I took a cab from Pattaya bus terminal.
 I also booked the Now hotel on booking.com for 1400 THB per night (click on my link to get a 10% cash rebate when you book with them).
 The Now hotel is situated at a convenient location with a beach front.
 The price is very reasonable as I booked during the peak season.
 The rooms are clean and cozy with buffet breakfast provided.
 24 hours convenient store is also located just beside the hotel.

-Day 3 – 4 Will be writing my Advance Open Water course in another post
+Day 3 – 4 Advance Open Water diving course (See my AOW diving course here)

 Day 5 – Pattaya day tour